Shoppers line up outside Walmart in Westbury for Black Friday...

 Retailers said their stores will remain closed on Thanksgiving to allow employees to spend time with their families.

-But retail experts also point to the growth of online shopping and consumers’ changing purchasing habits as a major factor in large retailers remaining closed on Thanksgiving.
+But retail experts also point to the growth of online shopping and consumers’ changing purchasing habits as major factors in large retailers remaining closed on Thanksgiving.
 More retailers are offering deals before November, such as Amazon Prime Day in October and Macy’s and other merchants holding Black Friday events in July, experts said.

-This has extended the traditional holiday shopping season, and reduced the significance of shopping on the five-day period that includes Thanksgiving, Black Friday, Small Business Saturday and Cyber Monday, said Michael Zdinak, director of the U.S. consumer markets service at S&P Global Market Intelligence, a Manhattan-based financial analysis provider.
+This has extended the traditional holiday shopping season and reduced the significance of shopping on the five-day period that includes Thanksgiving, Black Friday, Small Business Saturday and Cyber Monday, said Michael Zdinak, director of the U.S. consumer markets service at S&P Global Market Intelligence, a Manhattan-based financial analysis provider.

-"That ‘always be buying’ mindset has put a lot of pressure on retailers, because it increases their competition," he said.
-"They can’t expect consumers to line up out the door for 10% or 20% off anymore, because they know 30% off, 40% off or more is coming.
+"That ‘always be buying’ mindset has put a lot of pressure on retailers because it increases their competition," he said.
+"They can’t expect consumers to line up out the door for 10% or 20% off anymore because they know 30% off, 40% off or more is coming.
 Consumers have seen that in recent years, and they have come to expect it."

 U.S. online sales are projected to hit a record high of $240.8 billion in November and December, an 8.4% increase over the two-month period last year, according to Adobe, a San Jose, California-based software company.